fetchai/docs-archived/docs/etch-language/functions.md

 ## Getters and setters

-Getters and setters are available for `State` types.
+Getters and setters are available for `State` and `ShardedState` types.

 [comment]: <> (Any other types have get and set?)